 A White-lined Sphinx taking nectar from flowers

-Sphinx moths are larger than most moths.
-The White-Lined Sphinx Moth is no exception.
-Their forewings are mostly brown but each has a thick white line that extends from the base (by the body) to teh tip of the wing.
-Thin white lines cross this thicker one in spaced intervals from the left to the right side of each forewing.
-The tops of the hindwings each have a flash of bright pink that is only visible when the moth completely spreads its forewings ('top' wings) open.
+Sphinx moths are larger than most moths and the White-lined Sphinx Moth is no exception.
+Their forewings are mostly brown, but each has a thick white line that extends from the base by the head out toward the tip of the wing.
+Thin white lines cross this thicker one in spaced intervals from left to right.
+The tops of the hindwings have a flash of bright pink that is only visible when the moth completely spreads its forewings open.